ADVRHumanoids/OpenSoT/_sources/solvers_comparison.rst.txt

 with :math:`\mathcal{T}_{lh}` and :math:`\mathcal{T}_{rh}` the Cartesian task associated to the left and right hands respectively, :math:`\mathcal{T}_{lf}` and :math:`\mathcal{T}_{rf}` the Cartesian task associated to the left and right feet respectively, and :math:`\mathcal{T}_{CoM}` the CoM task.
 Notice that the feet tasks are used as constraints in these stacks.
 The desired Cartesian references are sent to the :math:`\mathcal{T}_{rh}` task, while to the :math:`\mathcal{T}_{lh}` is requested to keep its pose with less priority.

 The statistics comparing the performance are presented in `this figure <_static/coman_plot_ik.pdf>`_.
-We excluded the HCOD solver from the comparison as it performed poorly in terms of solving time compared to other implementations, although it achieved a 100% success rate.
-For robots with multiple DOFs, simple constrained IK problems can be solved also fast, within :math:`1 \ [ms]` and `10 \ [ms]`.
+We again excluded the HCOD solver from the comparison as it performed poorly in terms of solving time compared to other implementations, although it achieved a 100% success rate.
+For robots with multiple DOFs, simple constrained IK problems can be solved also fast, within :math:`1 \ [ms]` and :math:`10 \ [ms]`.
+The success rate is for most of the cases between 80% and 100%.
 Notably, in the case of the iHQP, the time taken to resolve multiple layers does not change significantly when increasing the number of layers to values typically used in complex robotics systems (4-5 layers).